Posted by Drew Melendy on Jan 14, 2020 12:37:05 PM

 7 Highly Effective Ways to Increase Your Average Order Value

-When looking to increase your baseline revenue, the first instinct is often to increase ad spend to get more customers in the door.
+If you're looking to grow your profit margin, your first instinct might be to get more customers in the door.
 But did you know that it is 68% more expensive to acquire $1 from a new customer than it is to upsell current customers?

 Increasing average order value (AOV) is by far the most cost-effective way to grow your revenue.
 It doesn't require additional ad spend or website traffic.
-Instead, it simply focuses on increasing your bottomline by raising the amount your current customers spend with you
+Instead, it merely focuses on increasing sales by raising the amount your current customers spend with you.

 1. Give free shipping incentives

-Customers don’t like being charged extra for a service such as shipping when they’ve already paid for a product.
-They are driven to buy more to spare themselves from the perceived pain of shipping costs.
-Enter the free shipping threshold.
+Online shoppers dislike being charged extra for shipping when they’ve already paid for a product.
+Typically, they rather purchase more to meet the free shipping threshold.

-A free shipping threshold is an incentive ecommerce stores offer when a customer checks out with a minimum specified dollar amount.
+A free shipping threshold is an incentive that stores offer to drive more spending.
+When a customer checks out with a minimum specified dollar amount, they get rewarded with free shipping.
 It’s one of the most compelling incentives you can offer, with 58% of shoppers willing to add more to their cart to qualify for free shipping.

 2. Offer a Buy Online, Pick Up in Store option

-It’s not only customers that get flexibility and perks with this fulfillment option, however.
+It’s not only customers that get flexibility and perks from this popular fulfillment option.
 Brick and mortars armed with BOPIS can do what online-only stores cannot, which is to take advantage of the resulting foot traffic.

 49% of BOPIS shoppers are willing to purchase additional items in-store when collecting their online orders.
 Retailers can take advantage of this with attractive displays, in-store sales, and using store associates to up-sell.